ChristopherA/intro-mac-command-line/part1-basics.md

 $
 ```

-So now that we are done with our temp directory, we can delete the entire directory and all of its contents at once with the `rm -ir` command and parameter:
+So now that we are done with our temp directory, we can delete the entire directory and all of its contents at once with the `rm -ir` command and option:

 ```
 $ cd ..